wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/07-create-information-barrier-policy.md

 A segment is defined by certain directory attributes.
 To assign users to a segment, you use the cmdlet ```New-OrganizationSegment``` with the ```UserGroupFilter``` parameter:

-1. Open PowerShell and connect with the Security & Compliance Center PowerShell module to your tenant.
+1. Open PowerShell and connect with the Security & Compliance PowerShell module to your tenant.

 2. Run the following cmdlet and replace **segment-name** with a meaningful name and both **attribute** and **attribute-value** with the desired directory attribute to filter segment members for.